jaols/PSJumpStart/ReadMe.md

 `"Argument-Name":"value/code"`

 So if you want `$PSpids` to contain currently running PowerShell sessions, you may use `"PSpids":  "(Get-Process -Name \"PowerShell\" | Select-Object -ExpandProperty Id)"` in a `json`file.

-Call the `Get-GlobalDefaultsFromJsonFiles` function in your script to get content for `$PSDefaultParameterValues`.
-Or use the template `PSJumpStartStdTemplateWithArguments.ps1` to get it all.

 ### Arguments load order